 It was healing…

 If you’re not new to my music posts, you know how much I constantly say that I believe music is medicine and magical.
 And because it is to me at least.
 My completely brokenhearted self was out there vibing, dancing, and drinking.
 It was the first real fun and joy I’d felt in a really long time so I definitely cried a little bit here and there throughout the show.
-Do you know how much dancing with your hands up and scream-singing lyrics to The Middle, Rich, Flavor, The Feels, GIRL, Redesigning Women, All My Favorite People, 80s Mercedes and My Church was?
-It was next level for me.
+Do you know how much dancing with your hands up and scream-singing lyrics to The Middle, Rich, Flavor, The Feels, GIRL, Redesigning Women, All My Favorite People, 80s Mercedes, and My Church was?
+It was the next level for me.
 And scream-singing those broken heart songs like Once, Second Wind, I Wish I Was, and I Could Use a Love Song was freeing.

 Basically, she didn’t play one song that I didn’t know the words to (okay maybe one because it was a live debut but still) and love wholeheartedly.
 It really makes me happy to think back on and that’s basically what this post is if no one even reads it.
 It’s for me to remember what this one moment meant to me in the depths of my own storm.
 It was a break from reality.
 And that’s what I love about live music.
 Everyone out, dancing, and having a great time.
 Even listening to the songs back as I’m writing this is putting me in the best mood.
 The power of music, folks.